 Letters to the Editor: At least 1,000 words presenting a maximum of 6 references.

-Image in Focus: This should have a maximum of 500 words, 1–4 pictures and 6 references or a bibliography.
-Images should be sent separately and sized as 17 × 13 cm with a resolution of 300 dpi.
-Pictures will be gathered in duets, trios, or quartets, depending on the Editorial Council’s choice.
+Image in Focus: This section is reserved for the publication of macroscopic findings of Anatomic Pathology specimens obtained in surgeries or autopsies.
+Eventually, the gross findings images may be accompanied by microscopic or imaging documentation, Submission to this section without the pathological gross view documentation will not be accepted.
+The gross findings should have a maximum of 500 words, 1–4 pictures, and 6 references or a bibliography.
+Images should be sent separately as jpeg files and sized as 17 × 13 cm with a resolution of 300 dpi.
+Pictures will be gathered in twos, threes, or fours, depending on the Editorial Council’s choice.

 Autopsy and Case Reports requests the information about the contributions of each author named as having participated in the submitted manuscript, regardless the quantity and quality of their contribution.
 Autopsy and Case Reports supports and requests authors to strictly follow the ICMJE recommendation concerning the authorship designation (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).